-- Public buildings, by 2015, must comply with accessibility requirements in line with Part M Building Regulations.
+- Public buildings, other than heritage sites, by 2015, must comply with accessibility requirements in line with Part M Building Regulations.
 (Section 25)

 - With effect from December 2005, services for persons with and persons without disabilities should be integrated.
 Assistance in accessing the service should be provided and there should be at least one Access Officer on the staff to assist and guide people with disabilities in accessing the service.
 (Section 26)